DriftBR/Drift/README.md

 # Building
 1) Make sure you have Python 3.12.4 installed with "pip"
 2) Download code as zip and extract
-3) Open CMD window and navigate to extracted zip directory and run command `pip install -r requirements.txt`
+3) Open CMD/Terminal and navigate to extracted zip directory and run command `pip install -r requirements.txt`
 4) Run the script to make sure everything works.
 Once it does, here's the building bit:
 5) Run `pip install pyinstaller`
-6) In the same directory, run `pyinstaller --noconfirm --onefile --windowed --icon "icon.ico" --name "drift" --add-data "Assets;Assets/"  ""`
+6) In the same directory, run ```pyinstaller --noconfirm --onefile --windowed --icon "icon.ico" --name "drift" --add-data "Assets;Assets/"  ""```
 7) Navigate to the brand new "dist" folder
 8) All done